julienreszka/julienreszka/README.md

 ### ~You Ain't Gonna Need It (YAGNI)~

+Accumulating defects will inevitably lead to some kind of failure.

-You will probably need this.
+**You will probably need this.**

-Mistakes happen but Failure is not an option.
+Recognize that Mistakes happen but also that Failure is not an option.

 Make sure that if there are defects, they have a workaround and they are in secondary features.

 ### ~Fail Fast~

+Failure is a significant drain on resources.

-Slow but steady.
+**Slow but steady.**

 Develop mechanisms of control.